CVS apologizes after white manager calls police on black customer over coupon

 Matson didn't respond to a message seeking comment on Sunday.

-In her post, Hudson said that after three officers arrived, she left the store.
+As with other recent incidents of alleged racial bias, he quickly earned a nickname on social media — #CouponCarl.

-"Needless to say, this is far from over," she wrote.
-"Life in these United States.
-Aargh."
+CVS said the employees involved in the incident won't be working at that Chicago location pending the outcome of its internal investigation.

-As with other recent incidents of alleged racial bias, Matson quickly earned a nickname on social media — #CouponCarl.
+Hudson, meanwhile, said that after three officers arrived, she left the store at their urging.
+She still wants to know why the situation escalated to having law enforcement called.